Lucifer-02/python-as-tool/README.md

 # python-as-tool

 The aim is to learn Python's capabilities in breadth to explore the world and not focus on the language.
-Of course, it will be necessary to understand co
+Of course, you also need to grasp the core concepts of Python to use them effectively.

 ## Progress